 This program will help you navigate new educational systems, observe Italian perspectives on academic disciplines and daily life, and deepen cross cultural understanding through site visits and educational tours.

-Study abroad at John Cabot University in Rome.
 This experience will help you strengthen your language skills, and allow you to discover a distinctly American learning experience while being enriched by Rome and the international faculty and student population.

 INTERNSHIPS